 Formatting issues: If layout looks wrong, try a different catalog template.
 Test PDF on your computer before printing.

-File size too large: For digital-only catalogs, choose lower resolution (150 DPI) to reduce file size.
+File size too large: For digital-only catalogs, choose Web quality to produce a smaller, screen-optimized file.

 By generating professional catalogs directly from your exhibition data in Crafted Call, you create polished documentation that enhances your exhibition's professional presentation and provides lasting value to visitors and collectors.